Our Team

 • Executive Director

 • Julie Cooper is the executive director of the Baker Institute for Children with Hearing Loss.
 She founded the Listen to Me!
-Conference at Stanford in 2009 and led the launch of Listen to Me!
-Hawaii, the first satellite LTM location, in November 2022.
-Julie also directs the Baker Scholars Program, providing LSL teleintervention to families across California.
-Julie served as the speech-language pathologist on the cochlear implant team at Stanford Hospital from 2008 to 2013.
+Conference at Stanford in 2009 and is honored to be supporting the expansion of this program to Hawaii, Kenya, and virtually to Latin America, the Middle East, Africa, and Asia.
+Julie also directs the Baker Scholars Tele-intervention Program.
+She previously served as the speech-language pathologist on the cochlear implant team at Stanford from 2008 to 2013.
 Additionally, Julie has provided LSL therapy at the Weingarten Children's Center since 2007.
-She earned a BA from Calvin College and an MS in speech-language pathology at the University of North Carolina at Chapel Hill.
-Julie has mentored several professionals in attaining the LSL certification in auditory verbal therapy.
-She has presented at many conferences and workshops, including ACIA and ASHA.
-Julie’s favorite part about leading the Baker Institute programs is partnering with families, supporting them to become empowered, and witnessing the beautiful results—well-spoken children who go on to lead inspiring lives.
+Her education includes a BA from Calvin College, an MS in speech-language pathology from the University of North Carolina at Chapel Hill, and a listening and spoken language specialist certification in auditory verbal therapy.
+Julie’s favorite part about leading the Baker Institute programs is empowering families and witnessing the beautiful results—well-spoken children who go on to lead inspiring lives.